zypchn/emo-classification/README.md

 - Gradient Vanishing
 - Activation Functions

 Further experimentation is required to inspect these solutions.
 One possible solution is to perform batch normalization to prevent gradient vanishing.
+But for this study alone, I can colclude that using ML frameworks are not necessary for clean and small datasets.

 <br/>
 <br/>